It affects all of us, and connection is how we start healing.

 MENTAL HEALTH IN PRISONS

-In recent decades our society has handled mental illness by shutting down mental care institutions across the country and letting the most un-well portions of our community find their way into prison institutions instead, via arrest—after self-medicating through illegal drugs or harming themselves or others.
+In recent decades, our society has handled mental illness by shutting down mental health institutions across the country and letting the most un-well in our communities find their way into prisons instead, via arrest—after self-medicating through illegal drugs or harming themselves or others.

 YOU’RE CREATING CONNECTION

-Hopefully your growing connection with your incarcerated friend is creating some of that healing inside you as well, by now.
+Hopefully your growing connection with your incarcerated friend is creating some of that healing inside you as well.

 MEDICATION

 Ask your incarcerated friend if they are on any mental health meds right now, in prison.
-Write it down.
+If so, write it down.

-Many men and women, like Webster, will tell us they don’t want to be on these meds when they get out.
-They feel “drowsy.”
+Many folks like Webster will tell us they don’t want to be on these meds when they get out.
+They make them feel “drowsy” or unlike themselves.

-It’s true: prisons notoriously over-drug to sedate the men and women inside.
+It’s true: prisons notoriously over-drug to sedate the people inside.
 It’s not good.
-But we assure our releasing friends there’s better mental health care out here.
+But we assure our releasing friends: there’s better mental health care out here.

-Going cold-turkey off mental health meds throws a brain for a roller coaster—right when they need all the stability and support they can get.
+Going cold-turkey off mental health meds puts the brain on a roller coaster right when it needs all the stability and support it can get.

-So the member of your team who’s working on the HEALTH SYSTEMS role—make sure you help your friend make that mental health evaluation their first couple weeks out, to set up a healthy prescription continuity.
+So, team member who’s working in the HEALTH SYSTEMS role: make sure you help your friend make that mental health evaluation their first couple weeks out, to set up prescription continuity.

-We don’t want the cultural shame and stigma around mental health care to sabotage our friend’s courageous and fragile journeys out of the underground.
+We don’t want the cultural shame and stigma around mental health care to sabotage our friend’s courageous and fragile journey out of the underground.

 OUR OWN EXPERIENCE

-We unbind each other from these layers of shame and silence—like Lazarus’ death wraps—by sharing our own experiences with each other.
+We unbind each other from these layers of shame and silence — like Lazarus’ grave clothes — by sharing our own experiences with each other.

-Start now.
-In your letters.
-In your calls with your incarcerated friend.
+Start now: In your letters, in your calls with your incarcerated friend.
 Before getting into their meds or diagnoses, start with your story.
-Any part of it.
 How you struggle, how you stay sane, what’s helped you or your family with mental health challenges.

-In this way, maybe you—like one of our One Parish One Prisoner team members Erin and her releasing friend Wally, who learned to laughingly confide in each other about their diagnoses and weekly struggles—can become “mental health buddies” as well.
+In this way, maybe you — like one of our One Parish One Prisoner team members Erin and her releasing friend Wally, who learned to confide in each other about their challenging diagnoses and regular struggles — can become “mental health buddies” too.

 ACTION STEPS

 • HEALTH SYSTEMS ROLE: Ask about meds and discuss setting up all their health appointments and evaluations when they get out.
-That you’ll do it together.
+Remind them that you’ll do it together.

 FOR TEAM DISCUSSION

-• Tell each other these stories: your experience with mental health in your own or your family’s life.
+• Tell each other the stories: your experience with mental health in your own or your family’s life.

 FOR REFLECTION